surifirstpin/biplus_documentation/docs/Dashboards.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/c5df381a6fdd5127a3590acfc32d28528ae62449/images/dash_1.png)

-2.Click on update reports then select the layout and add the reports for which you want to build dashboard.
+**2.** Click on update reports then select the layout and add the reports for which you want to build dashboard.

 ## Edit   Dashboard